Web Design Myths Debunked

 Website design and development must not just be visually appealing but also easy going for the customers’ eyes and minds.

 In this article, I’ve compiled a list of web design myths busted in order to have a beautiful website for your business that not just attracts but also retains customers.

 A popular web design myth is that white space is wasted space.
 Now contrary to the statement, white space is the negative space that is immensely important for web design and is sadly often overlooked and neglected.
 White space is the space between graphics, columns, margins, texts, images, etc.

 Talking in general, it is that portion of the page that’s left empty to make it look more elegant and to smoothen things out.

 2. Minimalism Leads to Simplicity

 Another popular and common web design myth confuses minimalism (reduction in elements) with simplicity (reduction in complexity).
-However, a mix of both is considered instrumental for a compelling web design but not a best choice for every design.
+However, a mix of both is considered instrumental for compelling web design but not the best choice for every design.